 The course explores prosthetic and orthotic rehabilitation emphasizing patient/client assessment, appropriate selection of device, and application via pre-prosthesis training and exercise programming.
 A variety of shoe modifications, upper and lower extremity prostheses and orthoses, and spinal orthoses are described.
 An overview of interprofessional collaboration with prosthetic and orthotic specialists is also presented with an introduction to newly developing technology in the field.
 Didactic and Laboratory.
-Prerequisite: Successful completion of Musculoskeletal System II: Evaluation, Evaluation, and Management in Physical Therapy I, Neurological System I: Evaluation, Evaluation, and Management in Physical Therapy, and Practical Applications Lab - Clinical Skills II.
+Prerequisite: Successful completion of Musculoskeletal System II: Evaluation, Evaluation, and Management in Physical Therapy, and Practical Applications Lab - Clinical Skills II.